Shmuelmb/http-presentation/slides.md

 }
 </style>

 ---

 # HTTP & Ports

 <br/>
-A port is a logical construct that serves as a communication endpoint in a computer network.
+ A port is a virtual software-based point where network connections start and end.
+All network-connected computers expose a number of ports to enable them to receive traffic.
+Each port is associated with a specific process or service, and different protocols use different ports
 <br/>
 HTTP uses different ports for different services. <br/>Here are some of the most common ports: